macCesar/tailwind-tss-color-generator/README.md

 # tailwind-tss-color-generator

 ## Disclaimer
 This is my first attempt at creating this utility.
-For now it has a small set of styles:
+For now it has a small set of styles.
-- fontSize
-- color
-- backgroundColor
-- borderColor
-- borderWidth
-- borderRadius
-- opacity

 I will gradually add more styles and try to match them as close as possible to Titanium's properties.

 ## What is this utility
 In case you need ( or want ) to use [tailwind's framework](https://tailwindcss.com/) in your Titanium App, you can use this small converter to generate an app.tss file with the following styles:

+## Layout
+- ### Top / Right / Bottom / Left
+	- For any element that uses the 'top', 'right', 'bottom', 'left' properties.

 ## Typography
 - ### Font Size